Lorrie Fair: National team career

-She joined the Under 20 national team in 1994, playing, among other events, in the Nordic Cup.
+She joined the United States women's national under-20 soccer team in 1994, playing in the Nordic Cup (amongst other events).
 In 1995, she was a member of the West Team at the US Olympic Festival, and she was invited to train with the National team.
-At 17 and a senior in high school, she was named an alternate for the 1996 Atlanta Olympic Games team that won the Gold.
+While a senior in high school, at the age of 17, she was named an alternate for the 1996 Atlanta Olympic Games team (which won gold at the tournament).
 Fair rejected the chance to travel as an alternate because she was upset at being cut from national coach Tony DiCicco's main 16 player squad.

 Fair had made her senior international debut against Norway in February 1996.
 In March 1998 she scored her first international goal against New Zealand at RFK Stadium.

 After sitting out the 1996 Olympic games, she earned a more permanent spot on the team and in 1999, she was the youngest member of the team that won that year's FIFA Women's World Cup.
 She played every minute of the 2000 Olympics in Sydney, taking home a silver medal after an overtime loss to Norway in the championship game.
-In her last world event, she was an alternate on the Gold Medal-winning Olympic team in 2004 and then retired in 2005 with 120 international appearances.
+In her last world event, she was an alternate on the gold medal-winning Olympic team in 2004 and then retired in 2005 with 120 international appearances.